Best running shoes for men in 2021

 The Hoka One One Rincon running shoes have a 5mm heel-to-toe drop and offer ample cushion -- yet they come in at just 7.7 ounces.
 These running shoes strike the perfect balance between support and speed.
 Their lightweight feel combined with Hoka's Meta-Rocker design encourages quick cadences.

-A consideration: While these shoes are highly rated for comfort, a few reviewers were unhappy with their durability, noting that the shoes wore out after 150 miles or so.
+A consideration: While these shoes are highly rated for comfort and shock absorption, a few reviewers were unhappy with their durability, noting that the shoes wore out after 150 miles or so.
 If you only run a few miles each week, that's no big deal, but when you hit 150 miles in two months, it becomes a problem.

 The most important thing to look for in all running shoes, but especially long-distance running shoes, is comfort, Millington says.
 "Everyone's feet are different, so when the miles are adding up, you need to feel good the whole time," she says.
 "Definitely test the shoes in the shop on a treadmill if you can."

-Millington recommends the On Cloudflyer, a uniquely designed running shoe that uses the spaces between the outsole and midsole.
+Millington recommends the On Cloudflyer, a uniquely designed racing shoe that uses the spaces between the outsole and midsole.
 The spaces make the shoes lighter and give them more bounce, which may make them more comfortable for longer runs.

 Reviews on Amazon are mixed, and it seems like people either love or hate these shoes.
 The fans are die-hard but so are the naysayers, but no one can please everyone.

-Salomon has a large selection of great trail running shoes.
+Salomon has a large number of great trail running shoe options.
 It's one of the best-known brands in the trail running and hiking communities because of the quality and durability of its shoes.
-Millington says she's had great success with the Salomon Sense Ride 3.
+Millington says she's had great success with the Salomon Sense Ride 3, although the most recent version is the Salomon Sense Ride 4.

 These trail runner shoes are constructed of tightly knitted mesh and a grippy outer sole, outfitted with Salomon's Quicklace shoelaces and built with an 8mm heel-to-toe drop for support on the trails or on the road.

-As for what to look for in trail-running shoes in general, Millington says she prefers her trail shoe choice to be waterproof.
+As for what to look for in trail running shoes in general, Millington says she prefers her trail shoe choice to be waterproof.
 "You also need good stability due to varying terrain," she says.
 "A reinforced toe will protect you from roots and rocks, and deep tread will help you grip the mud."

 How I chose these running shoes